 Know your (and your loved one’s) rights.

 Everyone over 65 is eligible for Medicare benefits that may cover home care.
 Ask your home care nurse or social worker about entitlements your family may qualify for.
-If those benefits are not enough, a licensed home care agency can offer additional help as needed.
+If those benefits are not enough, a licensed home care agency like Partners in Care can offer additional help as needed.

 When in doubt, trust your instincts.